For in Spanish — Por vs Para, and When to use Which

 - I bought a present for my mother

 - She left a generous tip for the waiter

 Having the purpose of: Para

-Para is used when you want to signify the purpose or the use of something.
+The preposition para is used when you mean “the purpose or the use of something”.

 - Estas botas están hechas para caminar.

 - Estamos recolectando dinero para la Cruz Roja.

 - These boots are made for walking.

 - We’re collecting money for the Red Cross.